 Course: Applied Statistics and Time Series Analysis (MAT 4051)

-Course Summary from Academic Handbook: Stochastic and deterministic dynamic mathematical models – forecasting and control, transfer function models, models for discrete control systems.
-Basic ideas in model building- linear and multiple linear regression.
+Course Summary from Academic Handbook: Stochastic and deterministic dynamic mathematical models—forecasting and control, transfer function models, models for discrete control systems.
+Basic ideas in the model building—linear and multiple linear regression.
 Basic concepts in stochastic processes and Markov chains, mean square distance, mean square error prediction, prediction of covariance stationary process, ergodic theory and stationary process, applications of ergodic theory, spectral analysis of covariance stationary processes, Gaussian systems, stationary point processes, level crossing problems.
-ARIMA models, Autoregressive models, moving average models, duality, model properties, parameter estimates, forecasts.
+ARIMA models, Autoregressive models, moving average models, duality, model properties, parameter estimates, and forecasts.
 Volatility models: ARCH and GARCH modelling, testing strategy for heteroscedastic models, volatility forecasts, Black Scholes model.

 Course: Computational Linear Algebra (MAT 4052)

-Offered by the Department of Humanities for sixth-semester students, this minor specialisation includes two subjects—Financial Management and Human Resource Management.
+Offered by the Department of Humanities for sixth-semester students, this minor specialisation includes two subjects—Financial Management and Marketing Management.

 Course: Human Resource Management (HUM 4052)

 A minor specialisation taught by UC San Diego through Coursera, the subjects are easy to moderately difficult to learn.
 It’s easy to get engrossed in the subjects, they are engaging.
-If learning online by yourself baffles you, there are many online resources that can help you get through difficult concepts too!
+If learning online by yourself baffles you, many online resources can help you get through difficult concepts too!

-The teachers are well-versed with the subject and have a good grasp of the topic.
+The teachers are well-versed in the subject and have a good grasp of the topic.
 If you’re interested in Data Analysis and Machine Learning, these courses will definitely help you!